martinthomson/quic-tls/draft-thomson-quic-tls.md

 include the ability to include a cookie in HelloRetryRequest.)

+# Security Considerations

+There are likely to be some real clangers here eventually, but the current set of issues is well captured in the relevant sections of the main text.

+Never assume that because it isn't in the security considerations section it doesn't affect security.
+Most of this document does.

 ## Packet Reflection Attack Mitigation

 A small ClientHello that results in a large block of handshake messages from a